What are the relevant government entities relating to immigration in your jurisdiction?

 - 51 or more full-time equivalent employees of whom 15% or more are H-1B nonimmigrant workers.

-Employers that employ 50 or more employees in the United States, with more than 50% of these employees in H-1B, L-1A or L-1B nonimmigrant status, must pay a $4,000 fee for each new petition.
+Employers that employ 50 or more employees in the U.S., with more than 50% of these employees in H-1B, L-1A or L-1B nonimmigrant status, must submit additional fees when filing a new H-1B or L-1 petition.

 Are there any exit procedures in your jurisdiction, if an individual is departing permanently?

 If an H or O employee’s employment is cut short before the end of their authorized stay, the employer should notify USCIS of the early termination.
-If the employment ended for reasons other than the employee’s voluntary resignation, such as layoff or termination, the employer must offer to pay the employee’s reasonable cost of airfare to his or her home country.
+If an H or O employee’s employment ended for reasons other than the employee’s voluntary resignation, such as layoff or termination, the employer must offer to pay the employee’s reasonable cost of airfare to his or her home country.

 Are there any requirements for medical certificates or vaccinations for your jurisdiction?

 An in-person medical exam by an approved doctor is required for green card applicants to ensure that they do not have a condition rendering them inadmissible.
-The current list of required vaccinations include: mumps, measles, rubella, polio, tetanus and diphtheria toxoids, pertussis, Haemophilus influenza type B, hepatitis B, COVID-19, and any others recommended by the advisory committee for immunization practices.
-If the immigration medical exam takes place between Oct.
-1 and March 31 (the designated flu season for purposes of the immigration medical exam), the seasonal flu vaccine is required.
+The current list of required vaccinations include mumps, measles, rubella, polio, tetanus and diphtheria toxoids, pertussis, Haemophilus influenza type B, influenza, hepatitis (A and B), COVID-19, and any others recommended by the advisory committee for immunization practices.

 Are there any language requirements for your jurisdiction?

-To obtain United States citizenship, an applicant must demonstrate English language proficiency, which is determined by the applicant’s ability to read, write, speak and understand English and pass an English and Civics Test.
+To obtain U.S. citizenship, an applicant must demonstrate English language proficiency, which is determined by the applicant’s ability to read, write, speak and understand English and pass an English and Civics Test.

 What are the government costs associated with a typical employment based visa?